Geowil/LMPGames_MagicSchools/README.md

 #### Enable Gold Cost System
 **Description**<br>
-When enabled, activates a cost system that calculates a currency cost to unlock shools and learn spells.
+When enabled, activates a cost system that calculates a currency cost to unlock shools and learn skills.

 Formulas that are used in these calculations can be found in the settings for each school.